djinn09/reinforcement-learning/New Text Document.md

 The standard Q-learning technique finds the optimal values, which are the highest rewards, and then developers decide the optimal function.
 DQN allows direct approximation of the optimal value using two essential techniques:

 1. **Experience Relay**: To solve the problem of high correlation and less data efficiency, experience relay allows the sample transitions (moves from one state to another by actions) to be stored.
-This allows detection of trends, which are then randomly selected from the pool to update the knowledge.
+This allows the detection of trends, which are then randomly selected from the pool to update the knowledge.
-1. **Target Networks**: These help determine if the output reward is already not the best one.
+1. **Target Networks**: This help determine if the output reward is not already the best one.
 This is achieved by going back to the last updated output and considering Q-values as the target.

 **Deep deterministic policy gradient (DDPG)**

 The methods so far cover discrete action spaces with a fixed number of actions.
-But when the action space is continuous, tabular and neural network based Q-learning algorithms fall short because finding the action that leads to the highest reward is challenging, if not impossible.
+But when the action space is continuous, tabular and neural network-based Q-learning algorithms fall short because finding the action that leads to the highest reward is challenging, if not impossible.
 DDPG is then considered a breakthrough.

 DDPG is an actor-critic algorithm that also uses a neural network to approximate both the policy and the value function.
 It is particularly well-suited for continuous action spaces.
-DDPG also borrows the ideas of target network and experience replay from DQN.
+DDPG also borrows the ideas of the target network and experiences replay from DQN.

 ### **Q\_θ(s, a) ← Q\_θ(s, a) + α((r + γ Qₜₐᵣ(s’, μₜₐᵣ(s’))) — Q\_θ(s,a))**

 Instead of manually searching the best state–action pair and the Q-value, another neural network is introduced that learns the approximate maximiser and calculates the target.
 Here, μₜₐᵣ determines the best action that uses a slightly older version of the network.

-### TRPO and PPO
+**TRPO and PPO**

 **Trust Region Policy Optimization (TRPO)** and **Proximal Policy Optimization (PPO)** are both on-policy algorithms that use a neural network to approximate the policy.
 TRPO uses a trust region method to ensure that the policy update is “conservative” while PPO uses a “clipped” objective function to ensure that the update is not too far from the current policy.
 Both algorithms are able to handle large, high-dimensional state spaces and continuous action spaces.